Stromschlag6/Stromschlag6/README.md

 # <p align="center">Hi there👋</p>

 <p align="center">I'm Marco Auer from Winterthur, Switzerland.
 Currently, I'm a student at IMS (Informatikmittelschule) studying at KBW (Kantonsschule Büelrain).
 My coding knowledge ranges from React to Java, with some experience in Bash and regular use of CSS and HTML.
-I find it challenging to determine which field I'm truly interested in due to my limited experience; I usually find whatever I learn fascinating.
-In my free time, I enjoy gaming, but I also love hiking and camping outdoors.
+I have a wide range of interests, and it's rare for me to find something uninteresting; I usually find whatever I learn fascinating.
+In my free time, I love hiking and camping outdoors.
 I'm a big fan of various sports, especially Formula 1, football, ice hockey, and floorball, which I play and referee at the club UHC Winterthur United.</p>

 ## <p align="center">Skills</p>